emacs-mirror/emacs/mps/manual/source/mmref/lang.rst

 	Language Runtime; Jython on the Java Virtual Machine.

-        CPython manages memory using a mixture of :term:`reference counting` and :term:`non-moving <non-moving memory
+        CPython manages memory using a mixture of :term:`reference counting` and :term:`non-moving <non-moving memory manager>`
-        manager>` :term:`garbage collection`.
-Reference counting
+        :term:`mark-and-sweep` :term:`garbage collection`.
+Reference
-        ensures prompt deletion of objects when their reference count falls to zero, while the garbage collector reclaims :term:`cyclic data structures`.
+        counting ensures prompt deletion of objects when their reference count falls to zero, while the garbage collector reclaims :term:`cyclic data structures`.

-        The language supports :term:`finalization` (classes may have a __del__ method, which is run just before the object is destroyed), and :term:`weak references (1)` (via the ``weakref`` module).
+        The language supports :term:`finalization` (classes may have a ``__del__`` method, which is run just before the object is destroyed), and :term:`weak references (1)` (via the ``weakref`` module).